pocesar/apify-login-session/README.md

             timeoutMillis: 10000 // optional timeout in ms },
         password: {
-            selector: "input#pass" // the input that receives the password },
+            selector: "input#password" // the input that receives the password },
         submit: {
             selector: "input[type=\"submit\"]", // the button that executes the login